 - Add finishing touches: Once the broccoli has been removed from the oven, immediately grate fresh Parmesan cheese generously over the roasted broccoli and let it melt into the broccoli.
 Squeeze with fresh lemon juice to brighten if desired (this is NOT necessary.)

 - Serve immediately.
-Roasted broccoli, like most roasted vegetables, is best served while warm and crispy.
+Roasted broccoli, like most roasted vegetables, is best served while warm and crisp.

 Storage & Reheating Instructions

-To reheat leftover roasted broccoli, I suggest spreading it out on a sheet pan and broiling for 2-3 minutes until warmed through.
+- Reheat: For best results, spread the leftover broccoli out on a sheet pan and broil it for 2-3 minutes until warmed through.
 If you try to heat baked broccoli in the microwave, it will become soggy.

 Need more inspiration for planning meals that your family will love?
 Sign up for my FREE Meal Plans and each week you will get a meal plan with a shopping list.